Monday, January 12, 2026

 Share

-New data from McKinsey finds purchasing habits are changing in California, and it’s bringing circular fashion to the forefront.
+Purchasing habits are changing in California, and they’re bringing circular fashion to the forefront.

 Can California close the loop?

-Los Angeles has become a hub for sustainable manufacturing; celebrity-loved label Reformation produces in Los Angeles, as do labels including Whimsy & Row, Christie Dawn, and Los Angeles Apparel, to name but a few.
-In 2019, California became the first state to ban the sale, donation, or manufacturing of fur, following several city-wide initiatives across the state.
+Los Angeles has become a hub for sustainable manufacturing; celebrity-loved label Reformation produces in Los Angeles, as do labels including Whimsy & Row, Doen, Buru, Christie Dawn, and Los Angeles Apparel, to name but a few.
+Amour Vert recently announced it’s moving its headquarters from the Bay Area to Los Angeles.

 Fred Segal Denim Bar